evacaribbean/Blog/README.md

 ```
 <br>

-...and without a main method, no program (in nearly all cases).
-The method resides in the program's "JavaToDatabaseConnect.java".
-And its first statement will be a println-message (it's always nice to check that the code compiles properly).
+Next.
+Without a main method, no program (in nearly all cases).
+This program's  main method resides in our one file `JavaToDatabaseConnect.java`.
+And the first statement will be a println-message (it's always nice to check that the code compiles properly).

 ``` javascript
 public class JavaToDatabaseConnect {